santoshdkolur/speech2Text_for_MSWord/README.md

 Check out the official documentation for a better understanding.

 TO RUN THE FILE:

-You can run the .py file normally as a python file i.e. Open cmd at the file location and type:
+You can run the .py file normally as a python file i.e. Open cmd at the file location and type :
+\
 *python speech_to_text.py*

 To run on the notebook file, open jupyter notebook or any notebook editor and run all the cells.